hoehermann/purple-gowhatsapp/README.md

   * Attachments are downloaded, but link is not shown in group conversation window (not a Purple limitation, tdlib can do it).
   * Cannot send files of any kind to groups (Purple limitation? tdlib can embed images).
   * No notification when being added to a group (the chat will be entered upon receiving a message).
+* Stickers:
+  * A [webp pixbuf loader](https://github.com/aruiz/webp-pixbuf-loader) must be present at runtime.
+  * GDK pixbuf headers must be available at build time else presence of loader cannot be checked.
+  * Stickers are not animated.

 Other planned features: